Helyszín címkék:

 In addition to our household, we should also pay attention to our restaurants!

 Not only more and more households, but also more and more catering establishments and organisations are working to reduce their own ecological footprint.
-A clear example of this is that in 2022, for the first time, two rural restaurants in Hungary were awarded a Green Michelin star.
-The Almalomb in Hosszúhetény and the Graefl Major Kétútköz in Poroszló also received the award.
+A clear example of this is that in the past few yeras few rural restaurants in Hungary were awarded a Green Michelin star.
 This success is just the “tip of the iceberg”, as more than 150 restaurants have been awarded the Sustainable Restaurant/Café label during the lifetime of the Responsible Gastro-hero Foundation.
 Among other things, these establishments save water and energy, collect waste selectively, buy from local producers, incorporate vegetarian or vegan dishes into their menus, or use fast-degradable cleaning products and packaging materials.
 In recent years, unfortunately, the coronavirus epidemic has reduced the number of these restaurants, but the trend is clear.
 Like consumers, the HoReCa sector (hotels, restaurants, cafés) is increasingly concerned about sustainability, too.

 It is becoming more and more fashionable to do something for the environment, but it is even more important to be critical, as this is a trend that is often ridden by advertising professionals.
 Empty promises, fake brands, in-house created ratings: all designed to mislead bona fide consumers.
 We come back to the issue of transparency, to which Judit Boóc adds: “Always give preference to local producers and look for those who perform organic farming.
 If you don’t have the time and energy to find these resources, feel free to turn to your local basket communities to do it for you.
 If you are shopping on the shelves, look for labels that are checked by independent organisations.
 On our website, we have an area where we collect the brands and eco-labels that we believe are trustworthy.”